 Recycling is good news for everyone and everything.
 It reduces the amount of waste that enters our landfills, it keeps our communities clean, it employs many Albertans and it creates new products from recycled materials.

 Beverage containers recycled through one of our Depots go through a seven step process to become another useful item for consumer use.

 Recycling your beverage containers means they can be turned into other useful items.
 Depending on the type of material it’s made from, beverage containers can become a wide range of other items.

 What is a container recycling fee (CRF) and why is it charged?

-Beyond your fully refundable deposit, a CRF may be applied at the point of purchase to cover the net costs in recycling beverage containers.
-The fee is used to fund that portion of system operations costs (collection, transportation and marketing) not covered by material revenues (i.e., the ‘salvage value’ of the containers) and unredeemed deposits.
-The CRFs are non-refundable and based on a not-for-profit formula.
-They range from no charge to up to 12 cents per container.
+Beyond your fully refundable deposit, a non-refundable CRF may be applied at the point of purchase to cover the net costs in recycling beverage containers.
+The fee varies depending on the material the container is made from and the size of the container.
 Review the Container Recycling Fee Brochure for more information.

 Is the container recycling fee a form of government tax?